mvboeke/boeke-blog/posts/Switching-from-Trello-to-Clubhouse-instead-of-Jira.md

 ### Clubhouse shortcomings?
 Not much.
 Reporting options feel a little under-developed.
 Also, the story estimates options seem too rigid.
 We were in the habit of using t-shirt sizes (e.g. S, M, L, XL) but you have to choose a numeric value in Clubhouse.
 Presumably, that’s to support the progress meters at the Epic and Milestone levels.
 Clubhouse support for multiple teams isn’t great, but they’re working on it.

 After 6+ months of working in Clubhouse, it’s been a great fit for my team.
-It will be my default choice in the future unless I’m working on a project with no budget.
-In that case, Trello’s free offering is still hard to beat.
+It will be my default choice in the future, especially now that it's free for up to 10 users.
+That makes it work even for side projects and early stage startups with no budget.